Aquatics

 • Do NOT use the pool if you have an infectious or communicable disease.

-• Swimmers must have an adult guardian in the pool within arm’s reach at all times.
+• Remain within arm’s reach of a supervising adult at all times.